 A Generator who owns or operates an Electricity Storage Module and that Electricity Storage Module is part of an Embedded Medium Power Station or Embedded Small Power Station and that Generator has not signed the CUSC.

-For the avoidance of doubt, a Non-CUSC Party would not be bound by the requirements of the EU NCER unless that Non-CUSC Party has a contract with NGESO to provide a Defence Service.
+For the avoidance of doubt, a Non-CUSC Party would not be bound by the requirements of the EU NCER unless that Non-CUSC Party has a contract with NESO to provide a Defence Service.

 Appendix B: High Priority Significant Grid User list